ahmadyogi543/simple-online-calculator/README.md

 - Clear the input filed with a clear button
 - Can keep chaining mathematical operations together until hit the equal button, and the calculator will tell the correct output

+## Try it out
+You can try out this calculator here [Simple Online Calculator](https://ahmadyogi543.github.io/simple-online-calculator)

 ## Screenshots
 ![Interface](images/screenshot.png)